awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/7_failure_injection_app.md

 ### 7.2 System response to web server failure

 The instances launched as part of this lab are running simple Python webservers.
-The experiment run in the previous section uses AWS Systems Manager to run a command on the selected instance(s).
+This experiment uses [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to run a command on the selected instance(s).
 In this workshop, the command used is **kill-process**.
-When the experiment runs, the python3 web server process is terminated on one of the instances and it can no longer handle requests.
+When the experiment runs, the **python3** web server process is terminated on one of the instances and it can no longer handle requests.
 Watch how the service responds.
 Note how AWS systems help maintain service availability.
 Test if there is any non-availability, and if so then how long.

 #### 7.2.1 System availability